-Repurchase program
+Repurchase Program

 In the second quarter of fiscal 2013, our Board of Directors authorized the repurchase of shares in an amount up to \$300 million, inclusive of amounts remaining under previous authorizations.
-In the third quarter of 2013, our Board approved an additional \$400 million share repurchase authorization.
-The total remaining capacity under the repurchase authorizations as of December 28, 2013, was approximately \$267.2 million.
+In the third quarter of 2013, our Board of Directors approved an additional \$400 million share repurchase authorization.
+The total remaining capacity under the repurchase authorizations as of January 3, 2015, was approximately \$185.1 million.
 The authorizations have no expiration date.